magento/merchdocs/src/customers/account-dashboard-my-orders.md

 <!--{% if "Default.B2B Only" contains site.edition %}-->
 ## Search for an order

-Use the Order Search fields to filter your order history or to find orders from subordinate users.
+Use the Order Search fields to filter your order history.
+Search results contain matching orders from subordinate users from all websites within the Magento instance.

 Fill in one or more fields to filter by: